Introduction

 Increasing the elaboration likelihood increases the effect of attitude on behaviour

-Chris Roseโs โVBCOPโ for an alternative).
+Ultimately, most campaigns donโt just want to change attitudes, they want to change behaviours: they want people to divest from their bank, to vote a certain way, or to call-out sexism.
+The good news: behaviour change can be precipitated by attitude change (though it doesnโt have to be โ see Chris Roseโs โVBCOPโ for an alternative).
 The tricky news: this relationship is stronger when the attitude change occurs through a situation of high elaboration likelihood.
 That is, it happens via the central route, when distraction is minimised, relevancy is maximised, and a message is repeated.
 In such contexts, write Petty and Cacioppo, โattitude-behaviour correlations were higher than when elaboration was lowโ.
 (Section VIII.
 B)

 This news is tricky because I feel that campaigns could fairly easily get this right, but they fairly often get it wrong.
 A case in point: the โSay Yes Australiaโ TV advertising campaign in favour of pricing pollution.
 To be effective, this campaign needed to be able to influence voting behaviour, not just attitudes โ otherwise the political calculus wouldnโt be shifted in favour of climate action.
 As we have seen, the attitude-behaviour link is strengthened by increasing elaboration likelihood.
-To an extent, a TV campaign
+To an extent, a TV campaignย doesย achieve this by repeating a message and increasing audienceโs ability to process.
+However, it also takes place in a high-distraction environment.
+Furthermore, peripheral cues like celebrity advocates enhance persuasion only in the case of low elaboration likelihood (see point 3, above).
+So, while celebrity advocates may have made the advertisment more effective, they also corroborated its use of the peripheral route to persuasion โ which is less likely to motivate behavioural change and is less lasting and less durable.

-Global Warmingโs Terrifying New Mathโ.
+A positive example is the divestment campaign initiated by Bill McKibbenโs Rolling Stones article, โGlobal Warmingโs Terrifying New Mathโ.
 This campaign increases elaboration likelihood to make its messages effective in motivating both individual divestment and activism in the divestment movement.
 McKibbenโs article was in a written form (which has been shown to increase ability to process) and rather long (targeting an audience with a high โneed for cognitionโ, which is more likely to elaborate on arguments).

 Subsequently, McKibben spoke in Australia (as well as other places) as part of the โDo the Mathsโ tour.
 This format further increased elaboration likelihood by providing information through more direct experience, in a focused, low-distraction environment.
 The structure of the article and talk also emphasises the urgency of the climate crisis and portrays the fossil fuel industry as the villain before casting divestment as the heroic response.
 This increases the personal relevancy of the message, again increasing EL.
 In combination, these create a message with a high likelihood of not only changing attitudes, but influencing behaviour.
 In fact, the current fossil fuel divestment movement is the fastest growing in history.

 This point should influence how electoral field campaigns are run.
 It makes it clear that changing someoneโs behaviour in the form of changing their vote is best achieved in a certain context โ that in which the EL is high.
 While something like โmaximise relevancyโ hopefully doesnโt need to be said, a lesson like โminimise distractionโ or perhaps โtarget people who are less distractedโ may be worth sharing.
-This could be an argument for manipulating tactics to reach people when they are less distracted.
-This could favour certain tactics: canvassing and phonebanking have the advantage of reaching people when they are less likely to be engaged in other tasks.
-It could also favour certain

-contexts for tactics: one might flyer at quiet suburban shopping centres, where people have time to stop and chat, instead of at a busy commercial exchange.
+It could also favour certainย contextsย for tactics: one might flyer at quiet suburban shopping centres, where people have time to stop and chat, instead of at a busy commercial exchange.
 Finally, noting that high EL implies more lasting persuasion effects, a field campaign might tend towards higher EL encounters further out from election day (for example, targeting areas with a higher rate of tertiary education), before using tactics closer to election day that might be expected to offer less lasting results.

 Look, this is a long post.
 But itโs much shorter than the sixty-eight pages I threshed to harvest these kernels of wisdom.